Skip to content

 Audio recordings Bird identification, playback, export Local files

-Detection results Species, confidence, timestamps SQLite database
+Detection results Species, confidence, timestamps Local JSON session files

 App settings User preferences SharedPreferences